 Historically, few porch steps had handrails.
 However, handrails are necessary in some instances in order to accommodate safety or ease of access.

-Design handrails to be as unobtrusive as possible to the original design of the porch.
-Handrail designs will be reviewed on a case-by-case basis, but the following criteria will be used:
+Design handrails to be as non- intrusive as possible to the original design of the porch.
+Handrail designs will be reviewed on a case-by-case basis, but the following criteria.

-- If the porch and steps are wood, new handrails are also to be wood and mounted on wood posts.
-Select a handrail with a simple profile and paint to match existing trim. - If the porch and steps are masonry, metal handrails are most appropriate, but wood may be appropriate in certain cases.
-Select a hand rail with a simple profile.
-Paint metal a dark color and paint wood to match existing trim.
+If the porch and steps are wood, new handrails are also to be wood and mounted on wood posts.
+Select a handrail with a simple profile and paint to match existing trim.
+If the porch and steps are masonry, either wood or metal might be appropriate for handrails.
+Select a handrail with a simple profile and paint metal black and wood to match existing trim.